DasLab/big_library_design/README.md

 #### More details

-Sometimes, particularly with relativelt unstructured regions of interest, the algorithmn will fail to find a pad or barcode which is structurally sound.
-The protocol will then reduce the probabilities until it finds an answer.
-At a certain point if there is a polyA region in the pad or barcode it will start to mutate this as well.
+Sometimes, particularly with relatively unstructured regions of interest, the algorithm will fail to find a pad or barcode which is structurally sound.
+The protocol will then reduce the probability thresholds until it finds an answer.
+At a certain point, if there is a polyA region in the pad or barcode, it will start to mutate this as well.
 Warnings will be printed to notify the user of these changes.

 It should be noted that we never check whether the sequence of interest interact with the 5' or 3' constant region because neither of these regions can be mutated to fix the issue.
-These interaction can be predicted and will show up in the base pair probaility matrices.
+These interactions can be predicted and will show up in the base pair probability matrices.

 ### Final library

 The final library can be written out in a variety of formats required by various synthesis companies including a fasta, csv, and txt file.
-Please submit an [issue](https://github.com/DasLab/big_library_design/issues) for any synthesis company perferred format that is not currently implemented.
+Please submit an [issue](https://github.com/DasLab/big_library_design/issues) for any synthesis company preferred format that is not currently implemented.

 ## Example functionalities